menegroth/menegroth.github.io/outstanding_issues.md

 - How did the vowel change in CE kaem -> OS kai? c.f. kaolō -> kaulo (caul), ndaer -> ndair (daer)

 - Why was the first vowel of CE karáni not lost (Caran)?

-Why was the second vowel of kárani lost (Carn)?
+- Why was the second vowel of kárani lost (Carn)?
 Similarly, why was the second vowel of koronē lost?
+RESOLVED: expanded the environment for the pre-CE change that causes vowel deletion.